What is the FCRR Exam?

 Q. Will I receive confirmation of my exam registration?

-A. A confirmation letter with instructions and special terms will be mailed prior to the exam.
-If you provide an e-mail address, it will be sent via e-mail.
+A. A confirmation letter with instructions and special terms will be e-mailed prior to the exam.
 Please note that USCRA does not provide confirmation for seminars, only for exam registration.

 Q. What if I need to cancel my registration?